 A tax resident is taxed on salary, wages, bonuses, allowances, and retirement gratuities received in cash, regardless of the source of that income.
 Non-residents are taxed only to the extent their employment income is earned in New Zealand (i.e. usually where services are performed in New Zealand), regardless of where payment is made and whether it is remitted to New Zealand.
 Allowances paid in cash that are no more than a reimbursement of business-related expenses (with incidental person benefit) incurred within employment are generally not taxable.
 Certain relocation costs, overtime meal allowances, and accommodation benefits paid by employers to employees are exempt from income tax and FBT.
 The benefit arising from the use of an employer-provided motor vehicle, a low-interest loan, or discounted goods or services is not taxable to the employee, but the value of a benefit from the provision of shares or options, lodging, or housing by an employer is taxable to the employee.
 Other benefits provided to an employee in a non-monetary form are generally not taxable in the employee’s hands (see Fringe benefit tax in the Other taxes section).

 New Zealand does not have a general capital gains tax.
 However, income tax legislation specifically includes various forms of gain that would otherwise be considered a capital gain within the definition of 'income’.
-Gross income includes gains on the sale of real estate in certain circumstances and on personal property where the taxpayer acquired the property for resale, where certain residential properties are bought and sold within two years, where the taxpayer deals in such property, or where a profit-making purpose or scheme can be inferred from the actions of the taxpayer.
+Gross income includes gains on the sale of real estate in certain circumstances and on personal property where the taxpayer acquired the property for resale, where certain residential properties are bought and sold within five years, where the taxpayer deals in such property, or where a profit-making purpose or scheme can be inferred from the actions of the taxpayer.

 Gains on financial instruments are taxable when realised or when the instruments are deemed to have been disposed of.
 Above certain thresholds, such gains are taxable on an accrual (yield-to-maturity) basis, which may include unrealised gains.